aseedb/CryoVesNet-Manuscript/manuscript.md

 ### Probability map construction
 Our U-Net model, trained on 32^3^-voxel patches, utilizes a 24-voxel region of interest (ROI).
-To mitigate tiling effects during testing, the network input can be expanded to larger volume like 64 voxels.
+To mitigate tiling effects during testing, the network input can be expanded to accommodate larger volume specifically in this case 64^3^ voxels.
 The tomogram undergoes padding to align with the ROI, ensuring reduced edge artifacts.
 Segmentation is executed in tiles, where the U-Net predicts the synaptic vesicle probability for each tile.
 Only the central part of the segmented patch, corresponding to the ROI, is retained.